Skip to content

 Section titled “Frontend Testing with Cypress: Ensuring a Flawless User Experience”

-1. Install Cypress as a dependency:
+1. Install Cypress as a dev dependency:

 Terminal window